Ahmed Hussein-Suale: Notable investigative works

 Ahmed was a member of the investigative firm Tiger Eye Private Investigations which investigated corruption in the Ghana Football Association named Number 12, which led to the removal of office and a lifetime ban of its President Kwesi Nyantakyi.
 In response, Kennedy Agyapong – a Ghanaian member of parliament – called for retaliation against Hussein-Suale.

 He was also part of an investigative journalism piece in collaboration with the BBC into human body parts sold for ritual magic in Malawi.

 Assassination

 Ahmed was murdered on 16 January 2019 in his vehicle by two unidentified men on motorbikes.
 He was shot twice in the chest and once in the neck.

 On 16 January 2020, a renowned international journalist, Guillaume Perrier published findings of a private investigation into the murder of Ahmed Hussein Suale as part of Forbidden Stories.
-He alleges that the Ghana Police Service failed to follow up on a key lead.

 Kwei Quartey dedicates his novel "The Missing American" to Ahmed with these words, "To Ahmed Hussein-Suale, a Ghanaian journalist martyred on Wednesday, January 16, 2019".
 (2020: Soho Press, NY, NY, page v.)

-On Tuesday, October 14, 2025 the criminal case against one of the suspect of Ahmed assassination Daniel Owusu Koranteng was discontinued on advice by the Attorney General of Ghana which made the presiding judge at the Madina District Court to discharge the suspect.
+On Tuesday, October 14, 2025, the criminal case against one of the suspects in Ahmed’s assassination, Daniel Owusu Koranteng, was discontinued on the advice of the Attorney General of Ghana, leading the presiding judge at the Madina District Court to discharge the suspect due to the lack of evidence to prosecute him.